cnorm35/blog/source/_posts/2016-06-02-creating-polymorphic-users-with-devise-and-rails.markdown

   before_action :configure_permitted_parameters, if: :devise_controller?
 ```

-Let's write our method that will run before each Devise action now
+Let's write our method that will run before each Devise action now.

 ```ruby
   def configure_permitted_parameters